koajs/koa/Readme.md

 ### Koa v1.x Middleware Signature

 The middleware signature changed between v1.x and v2.x.
-The older signature is deprecated.

-**Old signature middleware support will be removed in v3**
+The older signature was deprecated in v2, and removed in v3.

 Please see the [Migration Guide](docs/migration.md) for more information on upgrading from v1.x and using v1.x middleware with v2.x.